 Medications help suppress withdrawal symptoms, and studies have found that they are used in nearly 80 percent of detoxifications.
 Type of medication and dosage vary by drug and patient.

 Medical supervision may be needed to ensure a safe withdrawal.
-Treatment has proved beneficial, and there are a many options from which to choose.
+Treatment has proved beneficial, and there are many options from which to choose.